 If the specific microRNAs are overexpressed, then the patient will be placed in a high-risk category for further examination.
 Benefits of miLIFE, according to Dr. Khoury, are a quick turnaround time of 48 hours and the fact that the diagnostic test does not require a specialist for administration.

 General practitioners can check for microRNA biomarkers in the same blood sample for routine checks for vitamin D and cholesterol.

-A quick and simple procedure would allow providers to screen for early signs of oral cancer at little cost has been developed by UTS researchers.
+A quick and simple procedure that would allow healthcare providers to screen for early signs of oral cancer at little cost has been developed by UTS researchers.